mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 }
 ```

-*We assert that prompting for letters in 'valid' returns an array with the letters.*
+*We assert that prompting for letters in 'valid' returns an array of the letters.*

 ## Notice